Student Supports & Credit Transfer

 Colleges and universities across the country accept Bard credits.

 BHSEC students have successfully transferred Bard credits to over 1,000 colleges and universities, reflecting every tier and type of higher education institution in the country.
-Students bring these credits to colleges and universities including public institutions, from SUNY, CUNY, Rutgers, The Ohio State, and University of Maryland campuses, to the University of California, and many independent colleges universities, including Stanford, Reed, and Wesleyan.
+Students bring these credits to colleges and universities including public institutions, from SUNY, CUNY, Rutgers, The Ohio State, and University of Maryland campuses, to the University of California, and many independent colleges universities, including Oberlin, Reed, Boston University, Skidmore, and Duke.

 The College Transfer Office assists students with the credit transfer process.